clydemcqueen/orca4/orca_nav2/README.md

 ignore the global and local costmaps.
 They all largely ignore yaw, though the `PurePursuitController3D` will generate a value for yaw (`angular.z`) in `cmd_vel`.

+> Note for Humble: Nav2 now includes a [velocity smoother](https://navigation.ros.org/configuration/packages/configuring-velocity-smoother.html) node which takes cmd_vel output from the Nav2 controller(s) and does velocity, acceleration, and deadband smoothing.
+This node isn't 3D-aware, so it isn't used in Orca4.

 ## StraightLinePlanner3D

 The `StraightLinePlanner3D` plugin is similar to the